 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
 Mr. Speaker, I yield 10 seconds to the gentlewoman from California (Ms. BARRAGÁN).

 Ms. BARRAGÁN.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind President Trump's refugee ban and stop the separation of families like that of the Iranian professional whose wife is trapped in Iran and who is considering leaving the United States because of it.